Is Anxiety Affecting Your Life?

-Do you find yourself frequently worried about future events, such as work, school, or social relationships?
+Do you find yourself worried about work, school, or social relationships?
 Is it difficult or impossible to control your fears and anxious thoughts?
 Does your mind never stop racing?
-Do you find yourself feeling “on edge” or “keyed up” constantly, maybe even unable to sleep or relax?
-Have you ever experienced a panic attack, during which you felt an intense surge of fear and perhaps experienced sweating, palpitations, difficulty breathing, or other physical symptoms that made you feel like you were “losing control” or “going crazy”?
+Do you find yourself feeling “on edge” or “keyed up” constantly?
+Are you unable to sleep or relax?
+Have you experienced a panic attack, during which you felt an intense surge of fear and were sweating, had heart palpitations, difficulty breathing, or other physical symptoms that made you feel like you were “losing control” or “going crazy”?
 Do you wish you could get your life back on track and return to doing the things that matter to you?
-Do you wish you were able to relax and enjoy your life?
+Do you want to relax and enjoy your life?

-Perhaps you find yourself avoiding specific things or places ¬–such as going to social events, driving, or being in public – because your anxiety feels like it will take over.
-It may seem like the things you do, such as drinking, using substances, telling yourself to just “calm down,” watching TV or distracting yourself to get rid of anxiety or stress don’t work, or even make it worse.
+Perhaps you find yourself avoiding specific things or places such as social events, driving, or being in public because it feels like your anxiety take over.
+You may have tried drinking, telling yourself to just “calm down,” watching TV, or distracting yourself to get rid of anxiety or stress to no avail.
 Maybe you have found yourself feeling down and frustrated because it doesn’t seem like there’s anything you can do to find relief.

-Anxiety is incredible common among wide ranges of people.
+Anxiety is incredibly common.
 Many people live much or most of their lives feeling like they are stuck in fifth gear and can’t slow down.
-In fact, sometimes feeling stress seems so “normal” that they don’t even realize life could be different.
+Sometimes feeling stress seems so “normal” that they don’t even realize life could be different.
 Anxiety can leave us feeling hopeless, distressed, irritable, and isolated.
 Sometimes when the anxiety is overwhelming, we get desperate to get rid of it, and find ourselves doing things we later regret.

 Anxiety serves a purpose in our life.
-It is our mind’s way of telling us to pay attention, make plans for the future, and especially to avoid potential problems we may encounter.
-Our mind is trying to keep us safe, and on track.
-It’s just that sometimes it keeps trying to solve problems that are uneccesary, unlikely, and at times and places where we need our attention to be somewhere besides the future, so that we can actually enjoy life as it is happening.
+It is our mind’s way of telling us to pay attention, make plans for the future, and avoid potential problems we may encounter.
+It’s trying to keep us safe and on track.
+It’s just that sometimes our mind keeps trying to solve problems that are unlikely, beyond our control, or blown out of proportion.

 Many people live in a constant state of distress needlessly for years without realizing that it can be changed with guidance and assistance.
-Stress and anxiety in life is normal, but if they are stopping you from living the kind of life you really want, there’s action you can take to improve your mental, physical, and emotional well-being.
-The techniques and strategies of anxiety treatment are designed to make lasting, significant changes that really get to the core issues creating persistent fear and worry.
-Regardless of how your anxiety manifests itself today, you are not alone, and relief is possible.
+Stress is an inevitable part of life, but if it’s stopping you from living the way you really want, there are steps you can take to improve your mental, physical, and emotional well-being.
+The techniques and strategies of anxiety treatment are designed to make lasting, significant changes that really make lasting changes.
+You can get relief from anxiety.

 Learning how to work with anxiety, stress, and even panic attacks is something anyone can do.
 These persistent experiences and sensations are often a matter of not fully understanding what is causing you pain and how to work with your fears, concerns, and worries skillfully.
 Anxiety treatment can help get your life back from anxiety by teaching you skills and strategies to manage it and slow your mind.

 As a therapist, I work with clients struggling with anxiety on a regular basis.
 Fortunately, I know how to work with these issues in ways that are effective, researched, and often not obvious to us (or wouldn’t we all be better at dealing with stress and anxiety?).
-In sessions, I can help you better understand your experience and then teach you to apply new skills for times in which you are feeling anxious.
-These techniques include mindfulness, breathing, becoming anchored in your body, working with overwhelming emotions, and learning how to let go of difficult thoughts – all of which are designed to return you to the present moment.
-You can learn to modulate your nervous system to lower levels, often by paradoxically learning to accept and tolerate the anxiety, rather than trying to get rid of in order for life to resume.
+In sessions, I can help you increase your understanding of anxiety and teach you new techniques for your anxiety.
+We can practice these skills right in our sessions so you can go out and apply them in your life.
+You can enjoy new levels of ease, relaxation, and peace as you learn to manage your anxiety.

 You many believe that anxiety treatment can help you find relief, but still may have questions or concerns…